본문 바로가기

 AI Boom Fuels Global Demand

-As the culture of gifting stocks spreads around Christmas, it has been found that Samsung Electronics was the most gifted stock among individual investors this year.
+As the culture of gifting stocks around Christmas continues to spread, it has been found that the stock most frequently gifted by individual investors this year was Samsung Electronics.

-KB Securities announced on December 25 that it had analyzed transactions made through its “Stock Gifting Service” from the beginning of this year until December 22, and compiled these results.
+On December 25, KB Securities announced that, according to an analysis of transactions made through its "Stock Gifting Service" from the beginning of this year until December 22, Samsung Electronics topped the list.

-Samsung Electronics ranked first, accounting for 9% of all domestic stock gifts by number of transactions.
+Samsung Electronics accounted for 9% of all domestic stock gifts by number of transactions, ranking first.
 When including Samsung Electronics preferred shares, the proportion of Samsung Electronics-related gifts exceeded 10% of the total.

 After Samsung Electronics and Tesla...
 This Is the Most Gifted Stock for Christmas

-The securities industry believes that Samsung Electronics' relatively low price per share compared to other major semiconductor stocks makes it less burdensome as a gift.
-In addition, the strong performance of US tech stocks has boosted expectations for further gains across the semiconductor sector, which has influenced investors' choices.
+According to the securities industry, Samsung Electronics is less burdensome to gift due to its relatively lower price per share compared to other major semiconductor stocks.
+In addition, the strong performance of US technology stocks has boosted expectations for further gains across the semiconductor sector, which has influenced investors' choices.

-Kim Dongwon, Head of the Research Center at KB Securities, stated, "Samsung Electronics is trading at a price-to-book ratio (PBR) of 1.5 times, which is a 44% discount compared to the average of its competitors, making it the most undervalued among global DRAM companies.
-There is significant potential for the stock price to rise in the future."
+Kim Dongwon, Head of Research at KB Securities, stated, "Samsung Electronics is currently trading at a price-to-book ratio (PBR) of 1.5 times, which is a 44% discount compared to the average of its competitors, making it the most undervalued among global DRAM manufacturers.
+There is significant potential for its share price to rise in the future."

-In overseas stock gifts, US tech stocks performed strongly, riding the wave of artificial intelligence (AI) enthusiasm.
-Tesla was the most gifted foreign stock among individual investors, accounting for 10% of all overseas stock gifts.
-Nvidia followed with about 9%, and ▲Palantir (5.0%) ▲Alphabet A (3.8%) ▲Apple (3.5%) ▲IonQ (2.8%) were also among the top stocks gifted.
+In the overseas stock gifting segment, US technology stocks performed strongly amid the artificial intelligence (AI) boom.
+Tesla was the most frequently gifted overseas stock by individual investors, accounting for 10% of all overseas stock gifting transactions.
+Nvidia followed with approximately 9%, while Palantir (5.0%), Alphabet A (3.8%), Apple (3.5%), and IonQ (2.8%) also ranked among the top.

-In addition, exchange-traded funds (ETFs) based on Tesla's stock price, such as “Direxion Daily TSLA Bull 2X Shares (TSLL)” and “YieldMax TSLA Option Income Strategy (TSLY),” were also included among the top 10 overseas stock gifts.
+In addition, exchange-traded funds (ETFs) based on Tesla's share price, such as "Direxion Daily TSLA Bull 2X Shares (TSLL)" and "YieldMax TSLA Option Income Strategy (TSLY)," were also included among the top 10 overseas stocks gifted.

-Meanwhile, on December 23, the Federation of Korean Industries (FKI) announced that it had proposed to the Office for Government Policy Coordination the introduction of a “Stock Gifticon Service” to broaden the domestic stock market and foster a culture of corporate appreciation among the public.
-The Stock Gifticon is a financial investment service concept that issues specific listed stocks in the form of a mobile gifticon, allowing individuals to gift them digitally to others.
+Meanwhile, on December 23, the Federation of Korean Industries announced that it had proposed to the Office for Government Policy Coordination the introduction of a "stock gifticon service" to broaden the domestic stock market and foster a culture of corporate appreciation among the public.
+A stock gifticon is a financial investment service concept in which a specific listed stock is issued in the form of a mobile gifticon and digitally gifted to others.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.